adriancorcoran36/uses/README.md

-# uses
+# Uses

-Default Settings and Extensions
+Default Settings and Extensions for all Projects